tio-hashicorp/policy-library-FSBP-Policy-Set-for-AWS-Terraform/docs/policies/dynamo-db-tables-point-in-time-recovery-enabled.md

-#  Amazon Dynamo DB should have point in time recovery enabled
+#  Amazon Dynamo DB tables should have point in time recovery enabled

 | Provider            | Category     |
 |---------------------|--------------|